iltommi/qdb-documentation/source/concepts/data_storage.rst

 The persistence layer is able to recover from write failures, which means that one write error will not compromise everything.
 It is also possible to make sure writes are synced to disks (see :doc:`../reference/qdbd`) to increase reliability further.

 Data persistence enables a node to fully recover from a failure and should be considered for production environments.
 Its impact on performance is negligible for clusters that mostly perform read operations.

-Transient mode
-^^^^^^^^^^^^^^

-It is possible to disable persistence altogether (see :doc:`../reference/qdbd`).
-This is called the *transient* mode.

-In this mode:

-    * Performance may increase
-    * Memory usage may be reduced
-    * Disk usage will be significantly lowered

-But:

-    * Evicted entries will be lost
-    * Node failure may imply irrecoverable data loss

-Transient mode is a clever way to transform a quasardb cluster into a powerful cache.

 .. ### This is really more of a concurrency / sysadmin-wants-more-RAM thing than a disk thing.
 No data is changed here.